Cerastium fontanum (Mouse-ear Chickweed)

 Leaves and stems:

 This is the “other” mat-forming chickweed and companion to Common Chickweed (Stellaria media), of lawn weed infamy; both are now widespread throughout North America.
 While the flowers are similar, Mouse-ear Chickweed is easily distinguished by its fuzzy leaves and stems, where Common Chickweed has hairless leaves and a single row of hairs along the stems.
-There are 2 subspecies of C. fontana in North America, with subsp. vulgare, sometimes known as Cerastium vulgatum, found in Minnesota.
+There are 2 subspecies of C. fontanum in North America: subsp. fontanum, only known from Greenland, has petals longer than sepals, seeds .9 to 1.2 mm long and never has glandular hairs in the flower clusters; subsp. vulgare, found elsewhere in the range and sometimes known as Cerastium vulgatum, is occasionally (or rarely) glandular-hairy, has sepals about as long as the petals, and seeds .4 to .9 mm long.

 Please visit our sponsors